MasonProtter/NaturallyUnitful.jl/README.md

 # NaturallyUnitful.jl

 This package reexports [Unitful.jl](https://github.com/ajkeller34/Unitful.jl) alongside two extra functions
- * `natrual`, a function for converting a given quantity to the Physicst's so called "natural units" in which
+ * `natural`, a function for converting a given quantity to the Physicst's so called "natural units" in which

  `ħ = c = ϵ₀ = 1`
 ```julia